21st Salzburg Europe Summit

 Vinzenz Stimpfl-Abele

-Procurator of Order of St. George
+Procurator of the Order of St. George

 Karl Habsburg

-Entrepreneur & Grand Master of the Order of St. George
+Frm.
+Member of European Parliament, Entrepreneur, Grand Master of the Order of St. George

 Volodymyr Hrutsa (tbc)